act65/masters-thesis/code/search_dynamics/README.md

 - Verify these alogls are converging to the optimal policy. (plot the polytope)
 - Generalise the parameterised fns (jax must have some tools for this)
 - Implement policy gradients.
+- calculate the tangent fields. are they similar? what about for parameterised versions, how can we calculate their vector fields???

 Questions
 - Is param + momentum dynamics are more unstable?
 Or that you move around value-space in non-linear ways??